 State-Specific Programs

-Many states offer loan forgiveness and repayment assistance programs for pharmacists in designated shortage areas or critical need facilities.
-For instance, California’s Bachelor of Science Nursing Scholarship Program provides up to $13,000 annually for licensed pharmacists pursuing a degree, leading to a faculty position at an accredited college or university.
+Many states offer loan forgiveness and repayment assistance programs for pharmacists in designated shortage areas or critical-need facilities.
+For instance, California’s Bachelor of Science Nursing Scholarship Program provides up to $13,000 annually for licensed pharmacists pursuing a degree that will lead to a faculty position at an accredited college or university.

-Some states, like New York, have the Doctors Across New York Physician Loan Repayment and Physician Practice Support programs that include pharmacists within their eligibility criteria.
+Some states, like New York, have the Doctors Across New York Physician Loan Repayment and Physician Practice Support programs, which include pharmacists in their eligibility criteria.

 Specific pharmacy organizations and associations may provide financial aid or scholarships specifically tailored to help pharmacists repay student loans and offer repayment assistance.